Brighton Royal Pavilion: A Hospital That Nursed Over 43,000 War Soldiers!

-Whenever we talk about the First World War, many countries make their way on our minds and tongues.
-They are Germany, Italy, Austria- Hungary, France, Russia, The Ottoman Empire, The UK and the US.
+Whenever we talk about the First World War, many countries make their way into our minds and tongues.
+They are Germany, Italy, Austria-Hungary, France, Russia, The Ottoman Empire, The UK and the US.

 Brighton Royal Pavilion: A Hospital for the Indian War Soldiers